assuncaomarcos/classroom_extensions/README.rst

 MongoDB Shell Magics
 --------------------

-The IPython extension "%%mongo" enables seamless interaction with MongoDB using the `mongosh` CLI.
+The IPython extension `%%mongo` enables seamless interaction with MongoDB using the `mongosh` CLI.
 By simply prefixing a cell with `%%mongo`, users can execute queries and commands against a MongoDB database directly within their IPython environment or Colab.
 The extension leverages the power of the `mongosh` CLI to provide a simple